hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 2. **Impllcit**
 	It is fair to say that some of the described properties above are not necessary to be explicitly defined, f.e instead for HAPI to request both `Supply` and `maxSupply` to be set, HAPI can implicitly derive the types of the supported tokens based on the arguments passed.

-The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (`Token Type`) and the rest of the configuration is derived implicitly from the provided variables.
+The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (example `Token Type`) and the rest of the configuration is derived implicitly from the provided variables.

-The following matrix provides information on the mapping between token types and the required configuration:
+The following matrix provides information on the mapping between token types/properties and the corresponding configuration: